 - Text: This is for data that is used to put the ‘Text’ entities in the column.
 The maximum limit for the datatype is 65535 bytes.

 - Email: This datatype can only store the email address of the contact.
-It is the only column in Maropost which can be set as sendable for tables.
+It is only one of two data types that can be set as “Sendable” for tables.

-(i) Auto-Increment – Automated process to increase the value for the column.
+- Auto-Increment– Automated process to increase the value for the column.

-(iv) Sendable – How you set the relationship between the contact in a table and the contact that is in the contact database.
-If you wish to send an email to an email address that is stored within a relational table, then that contact’s email address must also exist in your contact database.
+Sendable – How you set the relationship between the contact in a table and the contact that is in the contact database.
+By default, the email address stored in the field with data type “Email” and the “Sendable” option selected will be used to define the relationship.
+If you wish to send an email to an contact that is stored within a relational table, then that contact’s email address must also exist in your contact database.

 In Maropost, tables can be used in campaigns, content, segments, and workflows.
 There are separate APIs for tables in ‘Connections’ for every specific table.